Close-up of stamped concrete with circular textured pattern

 Selecting the right sealer ensures your walkway’s longevity and desired sheen.
 Here are some options:

-Acrylic Sealers: Inexpensive, easy to apply, and provide good UV protection.
-They have a matte finish but can wear out faster than other types.
+• Acrylic Sealers: Inexpensive, easy to apply, with good UV protection.
+They have a matte finish but wear out faster than other types.

-Polyurethane Sealers: More durable, offer better slip resistance, and come in gloss or satin finishes.
-They’re pricier but worth it for high-traffic areas.
+• Polyurethane Sealers: More durable, offer better slip resistance, and come in gloss or satin finishes.
+They’re pricier but ideal for high-traffic areas.

-Penetrating Sealers: These soak into the concrete, protecting from within.
-They don’t change the surface appearance much but are great for driveways and other heavy-use surfaces.
+• Penetrating Sealers: These soak into the concrete, protecting from within.
+They don’t change surface appearance much but are great for heavy-use surfaces like driveways.

 Application Tips: Apply sealers in thin coats (2-3 mils wet), back-rolling or spraying for even coverage.
 Allow 24 hours cure time between coats, and follow manufacturer’s recoat intervals to avoid failures.